Eric Nascimento

-Eric John "Bubba" Nascimento Jr. (born April 27, 2001) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series West, driving the No. 4 Toyota for his own team, Nascimento Motorsports.
+Eric John "Bubba" Nascimento Jr. (born April 27, 2001) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series West, driving the No. 4 Chevrolet for his own team, Nascimento Motorsports.

 Racing career

 Nascimento first started racing in go-karts at the age of six at the Little Stockton 99 Kart track.
 He continued in karting until the age of fifteen, winning dozens of races and several championships.
 At eleven years old, he began competing in the SuperKarts USA Series, running for Buddy Rice Karting.
 He got a shot at racing for his family team, Nascimento Motorsports, at the age of fifteen when he first ran in a junior late model.
 He won at Madera Speedway in his fourth Jr Late Model start, passing Jesse Love in traffic in the closing laps.
 He also won his first non-TV Pro Late Model race at Madera Speedway, edging out Matt Erickson for the win in his first start.

+Nascimento's No. 04 car at Sonoma Raceway in 2022.

 After a full-time campaign in that category, he progressed to pro late models, winning twice in the MAVTV Late Model Series at Madera Speedway in 2022 and 2023.
 He was also a Rookie of the Year contender in the SRL Super Late Model Series in 2019.
 In 2018 and 2019, he ran select races in the SRL Spears Southwest Tour Series.